Lower bounds on nonnegative rank via nonnegative nuclear norms: The lower bound

 As $k$ gets larger the quantity $(\nu_+^{[k]}(A) / \|A\|_F)^2$ will converge (from below) to $(\nu_+(A) / \|A\|_F)^2$ (where $\nu_+(A)$ is defined by the copositive program \eqref{eq:nu+}) and this quantity can be strictly smaller than $\rank_+(A)$ as can be seen for instance in Example \ref{ex:derangement} given later in the paper.
 In general, the quantity $(\nu_+^{[k]}(A) / \|A\|_F)^2$ may not converge to $\rank_+(A)$, however it will always be a valid lower bound to $\rank_+(A)$.
 In summary, we can write for any $k \geq 0$:

 where $\nu(A)$ is the standard nuclear norm of $A$.
-The lower bounds \eqref{eq:lbk} are thus always greater than the lower bound that use the standard nuclear norm (in fact they can also be greater than the standard rank lower bound as we show in the examples later).
+The lower bounds \eqref{eq:lbk} are thus always greater than the lower bound that uses the standard nuclear norm (in fact they can also be greater than the standard rank lower bound as we show in the examples later).

-The MATLAB script \url{http://www.mit.edu/~hfawzi/lower_bound_nonnegative_rank.m} allows to compute the quantity $\nu_+^{[k]}(A)$ and the associated lower bound on $\rank_+(A)$ for any nonnegative matrix $A$ and relaxation order $k \in \NN$.
-The script uses the software YALMIP and its Sums-Of-Squares module in order to compute the quantity $\nu_+^{[k]}(A)$ \cite{yalmip,yalmipSOS}.
+On the webpage \url{http://www.mit.edu/~hfawzi} we provide a MATLAB script to compute the quantity $\nu_+^{[k]}(A)$ and the associated lower bound on $\rank_+(A)$ for any nonnegative matrix $A$ and approximation level $k \in \NN$.
+The script uses the software YALMIP and its Sum-Of-Squares module in order to compute the quantity $\nu_+^{[k]}(A)$ \cite{yalmip,yalmipSOS}.
+On a standard computer, the script allows to compute the lower bound of level $k=0$ for matrices up to size $\approx 50$.

-Note that there is another relaxation of the copositive cone that has been proposed by de Klerk and Pasechnik in \cite{klerk2002approximation}.
-This relaxation is based on linear programming (instead of semidefinite programming) and it leads in general to smaller programs that can be solved more efficiently.
-However the convergence of the LP hierarchy is in general much slower than the SDP hierarchy and one typically needs to take large values of $k$ (the hierarchy level) to obtain interesting bounds.
+Note that another hierarchy of inner approximations of the copositive cone has been proposed by de Klerk and Pasechnik in \cite{klerk2002approximation}.
+This hierarchy is based on linear programming (instead of semidefinite programming) and it leads in general to smaller programs that can be solved more efficiently.
+However the convergence of the linear programming hierarchy is in general much slower than the semidefinite programming hierarchy and one typically needs to take very large values of $k$ (the hierarchy level) to obtain interesting bounds.

 \paragraph{Program size reduction when $A$ is symmetric} If the nonnegative matrix $A$ is square and symmetric, the semidefinite programs that define $\nu_+^{[k]}(A)$ can be simplified to obtain smaller optimization problems that are easier to solve.
 For simplicity, we describe below in detail the case of $k=0$; the extensions to the general case can also be done.
-Recall that the (dual) program defining $\nu_+^{[0]}(A)$ is:
+When $A$ is symmetric, the dual program defining $\nu_+^{[0]}(A)$ is: